STINK3R/GLITCH/README.md

 SMTP_FROM_EMAIL=
 SMTP_FROM_NAME=

-2. To up docker-compose up --build
+2. To up: docker-compose up --build

-3. To shutdown docker-compose down (-v for clear DB)
+3. To shutdown: docker-compose down (-v for clear DB)